-Keep an eye out for those tiny bags again.
+Get yourself a tiny bag this summer.
 They are all the rage in celebrity circles and some major players are bringing more in.
 Look for tiny satchels with handles from Longchamp; pretty yellow floral bags by Tory Burch; and small rectangular-shaped clutches from Oscar de la Renta.

 The Sling Bag

 One of the latest trends is the Sling Bag.
-These bags have wide shoulder straps and large bottom portions somewhat like leather potato sacks that mimic kangaroo pouches and hold almost as much!
-Designers making them include Jonathan Simkhai; Sies Marjan; Miu Miu; Hermes and Bottega Veneta.
+These bags have wide shoulder straps and large bottom portions that resemble leather potato sacks or kangaroo pouches and hold almost as much!
+The designers offering them will include Jonathan Simkhai; Sies Marjan; Miu Miu; Hermes and Bottega Veneta.

-The Tote has been refined with a more circular shape and a top handle made of metal.
-Alexander McQueen has a lovely crochet model with floral appliques in white.
-Other designers of this handbag style are Miu Miu and Chloe.
+The traditional tote has been modified with a more circular shape and a top handle made of metal.
+Alexander McQueen has a lovely new crochet model with floral appliques in white.
+Other designers of this modified style will be Miu Miu and Chloe.

 Circle Shoulder Bags

-Chloe brought this bag forward a few years ago and it is still a cult favourite.
-A lot of copy cat versions are now available by designers of vegan handbags.
+Chloe brought this bag to the limelight a few years ago and it is still a cult favorite.
+A lot of similar versions will be available this summer by designers of vegan handbags for the budget conscious.

 Bags with Fringe

-Fringe is going to be prominent in many fashion collections this spring and handbags are not an exception.
-There are many colorful versions of it being added to designer bags, in everything from pretty pastels to jewel-tones.
-The designers include Missoni, JW Anderson, Prabal Gurung, Staud, and Ulla Johnson.
+Fringe was very prominent in the clothing collections on the spring runways but were not the exception.
+There were many colorful versions of fringe added to bags as well, in everything from pretty pastels to jewel tones.
+Designers included Missoni, JW Anderson, Prabal Gurung, Staud, and Ulla Johnson.

 2020 Shoe Styles

-Chunky shoes are definitely being brought forward again in 2020 but the strappy sandal is also here to stay, for awhile anyway!
-Loafer-style sandals are being brought in by Lanvin and Louis Vuitton, both sporting high chunky heels; a Mary-Jane style shoe with a high chunky heel by Chloe; some clog-like block platform sandals are being offered in jewel-tones by Dries Van Noten; and some '70's style tall platform boots will be offered by Gucci and Louis Vuitton.
-The designers of a variety of strappy sandals include Dior, Valentino, Isabel Marant, and Versace.
-Etro has gone full-on Bohemian with their strappy sandals with fringe, and their fold-over stiletto boots with studded patterns on the brims.
-Fendi have adapted the block heel trend to their sandal design that looks somewhat like a cross between sandals and loafers.
+Chunky shoes are absolutely being brought to the fore again in 2020 but the strappy sandal is also a front runner.
+Loafer-style sandals will be offered by Lanvin and Louis Vuitton, both sporting high chunky heels; a Mary-Jane style shoe with a high chunky heel by Chloe; some clog-like block platform sandals offered in jewel-tones by Dries Van Noten; and some '70's style tall platform boots will be offered by Gucci and Louis Vuitton.
+The designers of a variety of strappy sandals include Dior, Valentino, Isabel Marant, and Versace, not surprisingly.
+Etro has gone full-on Bohemian with their strappy sandals with added fringe, and their fold-over stiletto boots with studded patterns on the brims.
+Fendi has adopted the block heel to their sandal design that appears somewhat like a cross between sandals and loafers.
 Halpern has a unique way of designing chunky sandals with a feminine flair by adding embroidered detail and large satin bows.
 Burberry's strappy numbers have slope-backed heels and Christopher Kane has gone right off the rails with odd looking sandals I can't even describe!